April 2016 Loan Application Defect Index

 "The Detroit of old is fast disappearing and being replaced by a market with one of the fastest improving loan application, misrepresentation and fraud risk profiles in the country," says Chief Economist Mark Fleming.

-The First American Loan Application Defect Index, which estimates the frequency of defects, fraudulence and misrepresentation in the information submitted in mortgage loan applications, increased 1.3 percent in March as compared with February and decreased by 2.6 percent as compared with March 2015.
-The Defect Index, which reflects estimated mortgage loan defect rates over time, by geography and by loan type, is down 25.5 percent from the high point of risk in October 2013.
+The First American Loan Application Defect Index, which estimates the frequency of defects, fraudulence and misrepresentation in the information submitted in mortgage loan applications, decreased 1.3 percent in April as compared with March and decreased by 5.1 percent as compared with April 2015.
+The Defect Index, which reflects estimated mortgage loan defect rates over time, by geography and by loan type, is down 26.5 percent from the high point of risk in October 2013.

-The Defect Index for refinance transactions increased 1.5 percent month-over-month, but remains 5.7 percent lower than a year ago.
-The Defect Index for purchase transactions increased 1.2 percent month-over-month, but remains down 3.4 percent compared to a year ago.
-Since defect risk for both purchase and refinance transactions peaked in late 2013, defect risk on refinance transactions has declined more than defect risk for purchase transactions, declining 33.0 percent as compared to 19.2 percent for purchase transactions.
+The Defect Index for refinance transactions declined 3.0 percent month-over-month, and is 7.2 percent lower than a year ago.
+The Defect Index for purchase transactions declined 1.2 percent month-over-month, and is down 5.7 percent compared to a year ago.

 States with the highest year-over-year increase in defect frequency:

 - Utah (+12.5%)

 States with the highest year-over-year decrease in defect frequency: